kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 should follow the `:` syntax and a default argument can be supplied like in the `credential` parameter above.
 A return type follows the function def with an arrow `->`, its type, and then `:`.

-Note that since Python 3.6, it is also possible to add type annotations to variables.
+It is also possible to add type annotations to variables.
 The syntax follows the same as function arguments:

 ```python